fsartoris/nlp/README.md

 Lemma is another word reduction approach but based on a morphological analysis of the words.
 For example, the lemma of "meeting" might be is "meet" or can be "meeting" depending on it is use in a sentence.

 ## Stop Words
+The words which appears frequently and they are not nouns, verbs or modifiers.
+This words do not require tagging.

 ## Part of speech "POS"
 ## Named Entity Recognition
 ## Feature Extraction